Free guides for family caregivers

 The ongoing coordination that keeps things stable — appointments, referrals, portals, aides, and the daily rhythm of care at home.

 Meals, transportation, home services, supplies — the everyday logistics that make care workable.
-Averyn helps families coordinate this non-clinical ad…
+How to coordinate the non-clinical admin side.

-A practical guide to healthcare patient portals — what they actually do, adoption gaps by age and income, the multi-portal problem, proxy access for c…
+A guide to healthcare patient portals — what they do, the multi-portal problem, proxy access for caregivers, and tips for managing logins.

-Why families keeping a loved one at home need a daily operating playbook — caregiver handoffs, medication timing, escalation protocols, and provider c…
+Why families keeping a loved one at home need a daily operating playbook — caregiver handoffs, medication timing, and callback routines.

-Why scheduling the appointment is the easy part.
-Research on specialist wait times, referral completion rates, and the real coordination work that hap…
+Why scheduling is the easy part.
+Research on wait times, referral completion, and the real coordination work before, during, and after each visit.

 Family, caregivers & long-distance